 - 30-day guarantee

 - No insulation

-#4 – Keen Utility CSA Philadelphia 1022081 Best Electrician Work Boots– Premium Pick
+#4 – Keen Utility CSA Philadelphia 1022081 Boot electricians– Premium Pick

-If you have your pocket clicking with plenty of money and want a durable pair with all essential features for the best electrician work boots, no one can beat this pair from Keen Utility.
+If you have your pocket clicking with plenty of money and want a durable pair with all essential features for the best work boots For electricians, no one can beat this pair from Keen Utility.